djalbat/necessary/README.md

         ...
       },
       method = "PUT"
-      json = {
-        ...
-      },
       headers = {
         "accept": "application/json",
         "content-type": "application/json"
+      },
+     json = {
+        ...
       };

-request(host, uri, query, method, json, headers, (json, status) => {
+request(host, uri, query, method, headers, json, (json, status) => {
   if (json !== null) {
     ...
   }
 });
 ```
-Note that the headers must be explicitly set.
+Note that the `headerst` argument is not optional.
 There does not necessarily have to be a `content-type` header, of course, although in the vast majority of cases the `accept` header should be set.

 ## Shell utilities